Job Satisfaction: It is Possible

 - It's a calling.
 If you approach your job as a calling, you focus on the work itself.
 You're less interested in financial gain or career advancement, preferring instead to find a sense of fulfillment from the work itself.

 The Risks to Life and Health

-In the span of a workweek a man can become very confident when his abilities and authority lead to success.
-He can go into a weekend feeling exceptionally proud of himself.
-He might take that overconfident, selfish ego into the weekend, and nothing at home can compare to sitting on top of the mountain at work.
-The egotistical man can be disinterested in or disapproving of his family.
-Home life, sobriety and God can take a back seat to a man's selfish desires.
+In the course of a workweek an employee can become very confident when endeavors lead to success.
+He or she can go into a weekend feeling exceptionally proud and might take that selfishness into the weekend.
+Nothing at home can compare to sitting on top of the mountain at work.
+That person can be disinterested in or disapproving of family.
+Home life, sobriety and faith can take a back seat to a man's selfish desires.

-At equal risk is the man who finishes a workweek beaten, humiliated and exhausted.
-That man can easily go to great pains to soothe himself in overindulgence, and often hopes to be alone on weekends because he only trusts himself.
-The result is much the same with regard to home life, sobriety and God.
+At equal risk is the employee who finishes a workweek beaten, humiliated and exhausted.
+That person can easily turn to overindulgence, or self-isolation on weekends.
+The result is much the same with regard to home life, sobriety and faith.

 Seek balance.
 If your current job doesn't afford you that, and you're looking for another in this exhausted and exhausting economy, seek to manually tip the scales just a wee bit...
 Just enough to keep your head on straight, and your self out of yourself .
 Try dedicating time to a new hobby, or to a charity.
 Try listening to music when you're stressed or when you need to "regain a healthy balance".
 You can find something that will help you do the same without sacrificing the ones you love.

 We All Have a Job...
 At Home or Away...
 Payed or Not